aprilLearnsToCode/hello-world/README.md

 I wanted to learn different programming language.
 And to share what i can offer even though I am not great at explaining.
 That is the reason why I am here.
+To learn, to explore, to share and enhance my skill.